 The sides and back of the wedge/mount are smooth.
 Each is numbered and signed Cybis on the back.
 These four have matching sculpture numbers and are from the John S. Minton collection.
 Many thanks to his family for providing these photographs for inclusion in the Archive!

 The studio subsequently switched to these black-painted wood mounts, no doubt to save on production time and costs because they took up less of both than did the original bisque ones.
 The wood mount is 5.5” high x 4.25” wide.
-Although the dark color provides more contrast to the white porcelain oval, in my opinion it also provides considerably less textural interest.
+The dark color provides more contrast to the white porcelain oval, but it also makes it more noticeable if the plaque was mounted onto it slightly askew.

 Because the wood mounts could not be signed on the reverse, that information had to be relocated to the plaque itself… making things a bit crowded along the edge.